According to one of the traditions, this site is the tomb of Benjamin son of Patriarch Jacob and Rachel.

 On the north side of the tomb is an Arabic stone plate which praises the lord.

-A nearby agriculture village, Neve Yamin, is called after the tomb.
+A nearby agriculture village, Neve Yamin (Benjamin’s oasis), is named after the tomb.

-The site was populated in the late Roman and Byzantine periods (2nd to 7th C AD).
+The site was populated in the late Roman and Byzantine periods (2nd to 7th century AD).
 There are two wells, one can be seen near the tomb.

-The Tomb, and some of the ruins around it, are from the Mameluke period (14th C AD).
+The Tomb, and some of the ruins around it, are from the Mameluke period (14th century AD).
 A hostel (Khan) nearby has the stone plate with the date of 1312.
-The sebil (public water fountain) in front of the tomb was built on the side of the Mamluke "Postal" road from Cairo to Damascus.
+The sebil (public water fountain) in front of the tomb was built on the side of the Mameluke “Postal” road from Cairo to Damascus.
 This road was initiated by the first Mameluke emperor, Baybars, in 1268.
-It served the Mameluke empire until the 16th C.
+It served the Mameluke empire until the 16th century.

 This is the view from the north side.
-This structure is actually a sebil - a 15th C Turkish public water fountain.
+This structure is actually a sebil – a 14th century Turkish public water fountain.
 The visitors washed themselves before entering the site for a prayer.